esphome/esphome-docs/components/lvgl.rst

           radius: 4
           pad_all: 2

-And then you apply these selected styles to two labels, and only change very specific stlye ``y`` locally:
+And then you apply these selected styles to two labels, and only change very specific style ``y`` locally:

 .. code-block:: yaml

     widgets:
       - label:
           id: day_label
-          styles: date_style # apply the definiton here by the ID chosen above
+          styles: date_style # apply the definition here by the ID chosen above
           y: -20
       - label:
           id: date_label